Legacy of Ivan Mazepa

 Ivan Mazepa (1639–1709) was a significant figure in the history of Ukraine.
 One story about him says that as a young man, he was caught in flagrante with a noblewoman, whose husband punished him by tying him naked to a wild horse and setting them free; eventually he reached the Cossacks and became their military leader.
 This legend caught the attention of the English poet Lord Byron ("mad, bad, and dangerous to know"), whose Mazeppa (1819) brought the events to wider attention.
 His narrative poem inspired many paintings, particularly by French Romantics, which in turn stimulated musical compositions, stage plays, more poems, and so on.
 New life was breathed into the equestrian tale when it was transposed to the American Wild West.
 With the independence of Ukraine in 1991, the figure of Mazepa is once again on the international stage.

 The historical figure

 Mazepa served as Hetman of Zaporizhian Host (head of state of a Cossack military territory) in 1687–1708.
-He played an important role in the Battle of Poltava (1709), where – after learning that the Russian Tsar, Peter the Great, intended to replace him with Alexander Menshikov – he deserted his army and sided with King Charles XII of Sweden.
+He played an important role in the Battle of Poltava (1709), where – after learning that the Russian Tsar, Peter the Great, intended to replace him with Alexander Menshikov – he led his army and sided with King Charles XII of Sweden.
 The political consequences and interpretation of this switch of allegiance have resonated in the national histories both of Russia and of Ukraine.
 The alienation of Mazepa from Ukrainian historiography continued during the Soviet period, but post-1991 in independent Ukraine there have been strong moves to rehabilitate Mazepa's image, although he remains a controversial figure.